 1995 Outdoor Shakespeare in Rowayton was the brainchild of Megan Crowley McAllister.
 She suggested the idea to Ezra Barnes, an actor/director, who had experience founding a similar company in Westerly, R.I.
-They recruited six others to form a Board and then raised the funds for the first production.
+They recruited six others to form a Board, and raised funds for the first production.

 1996 Rowayton’s 6th Taxing District gave permission for the first production to be staged in Pinkney Park.
-This park on the banks of the Five Mile River has a topography that creates a natural amphitheater.
-MUCH ADO ABOUT NOTHING was the inaugural production.
-Scheduled for 8 performances, one was lost to bad weather.
-To the delight of all, an estimated 6,000 saw this show.
-Donations at the gate and a first Gala helped make for a break-even year.
+The topography of this park, on the banks of the Five Mile River, creates a natural amphitheater.
+The inaugural production was Much Ado About Nothing.
+To the delight of all, an estimated 6,000 audience members saw this show.

-1997-1999 The number of performances increased from 8 to 12.
-The plays were TWELFTH NIGHT(1997), THE TAMING OF THE SHREW(1998) and ROMEO AND JULIET (1999).
+1997-1999 The number of performances increased from eight to twelve.
+The plays were Twelfth Night (1997), The Taming of the Shrew (1998), and Romeo and Juliet (1999).
 Combining more performances and popular plays resulted in increased audiences.
 Community support and a growing audience provided financial stability.

-2007-2008 An agreement to test a short season in Baldwin Park was reached with Greenwich.
-That park, while larger and flatter than Pinkney Park has its waterfront on Greenwich harbor.
-After Rowatyon’s run in 2007, the show was transferred to Greenwich where 4 performances played to 4,000 people.
-In 2008, the number of Greenwich shows doubled.
-The plays were THE COMEDY OF ERRORS (2007) and JULIUS CAESAR (2008).
+2007-2008 Greenwich agreed to test a short season in Baldwin Park, which has its waterfront on Greenwich harbor.
+Now there were two venues: Rowayton and Greenwich.
+After the Rowayton run in 2007, the added show was transferred to Greenwich where four performances played to four thousand people.
+In 2008, we doubled the number of Greenwich shows.
+Plays were The Comedy of Errors (2007) and Julius Caesar (2008).

-2009-2011 The company underwent a year of major artistic change with the hiring of Joanna Settle as Artistic Director.
+2009-2011 With the hiring of Joanna Settle as Artistic Director, Shakespeare on the Sound underwent a year of major artistic change.
 The new artistic team’s international credentials created a show that also increased rehearsal time and raised actors’ salaries.
-The play A MIDSUMMER NIGHT’S DREAM (2009) was her first production.
-Nearly 14,000 attended, accounting for the largest audience ever.
-Launched in 2009, was our Apprentice Company and a new play reading series.
-Joanna directed OTHELLO (2010), MUCH ADO ABOUT NOTHING (2011) and ROMEO AND JULIET (2012).
-Costs were going up and the economy down, so the Board recognized changes had to be made to survive.
+A Midsummer Night's Dream (2009) was her Settle's first production with Shakespeare on the Sound.
+Nearly fourteen thousand audience members attended, accounting for our largest audience ever.
+Our Apprentice Company launched in 2009 alongside a new play-reading series.
+Joanna directed Othello (2010), Much Ado About Nothing (2011) and Romeo and Juliet (2012).

 2012 -2014 Steven Yuhasz became Executive Director, marking a change in organizational structure.
-He supervised ROMEO AND JULIET, then the general management of productions with a change to the hiring of an annual guest director.
-Production was pulled from Greenwich and the budget cut to pay down debt.
-Back in Rowayton only, AS YOU LIKE IT (2013) directed by Claire Kelly was a critical success.
-Our debt was halved.
+He supervised Romeo and Juliet before electing to bring in guest directors.
+Back in Rowayton only, As You Like It (2013), directed by Claire Shannon Kelly, was a critical success.
 Concurrently, Emily Bryan became Director of Education.
-She expanded Shakespeare in lower Fairfield County schools, promoted the summer camp program, and established our crown jewel anti-bullying program, “Speaking Daggers.”
+She expanded our educational programming in lower Fairfield County schools, promoted the summer camp program, and established our crown jewel anti-bullying program, “Speaking Daggers.”
 The Apprentice Program continues to introduce young people to the theatre arts.
-The 2014 show was TWO GENTLEMEN OF VERONA.
+The 2014 show was Two Gentlemen of Verona.